ROBrownsmith/temperaturelogclient/README.md

     Pip install -r requirements.txt

-*Edit python script so JSON is sent to your correct URL (look on line 69.)
+*Edit python script so JSON is sent to your correct URL (look on line 69 of the script.)

     sudo nano *.py